cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

   What's up?
   ...

-The :keyword:`exit_queries.txt` file captures many of the different ways a user might exit your application:
+The ``exit_queries.txt`` file captures many of the different ways a user might exit your application:

 .. code-block:: text